-Participants in the Land Health Evaluation process include BLM, NRCS, AZGFD, Mohave County Extension, and Grazing Permittees.
-Rangeland Resource Team (RRT), a diverse group of local residents formed and appointed under the Resource Advisory Committee (RAC) charter.
 Beyond narrative descriptions of proposed treatment areas, these documents do not provide specific maps.
 The maps provided by AZGFD and developed from input by grazing permittees through public scoping represent these proposals.
 These proposed treatment areas are considered and incorporated in the Proposed Action where consistent with objectives.

 Three of the six allotments are meeting Arizona's Standards for Rangeland Health and Guidelines for Grazing Administration (Appendices G and H).
 This includes Hidden Hills, Parashant AMP Forage Reserve, and Penn's Well Allotments.
-The remaining three allotments, Hidden Spring, Red Pond, and Wildcat Allotments are making significant3 progress toward meeting the applicable standards for rangeland health.
-The primary reason cited for not meeting standards is not fully meeting Standard 3 - Desired Resource Conditions (Appendix G)4.
-Due to encroachment of woody species including pinyon and juniper trees, and excess decadent sagebrush.
+The remaining three allotments, Hidden Spring, Red Pond, and Wildcat Allotments are making significant progress toward meeting the applicable standards for rangeland health.
+The primary reason cited for not meeting standards is not fully meeting Standard 3 - Desired Resource Conditions (Appendix G) due to encroachment of woody species including pinyon and juniper trees, and excess decadent sagebrush.
 This is attributed primarily to fire exclusion.
 Livestock grazing is not cited as a causal factor of these conditions in the three allotments.

-3 As defined by Rangeland Health Standards (BLM 2001), significant progress is "[m]ovement toward meeting standards and conforming to guidelines that is acceptable in terms of rate and magnitude.
+&lt;sup>4 As defined by Rangeland Health Standards (BLM 2001), significant progress is "[m]ovement toward meeting standards and conforming to guidelines that is acceptable in terms of rate and magnitude.
 Acceptable levels of rate and magnitude must be realistic in terms of the capability of the resource but must also be as expeditious and effective as practical.

-4 Productive and diverse ... exist and are maintained, as indicated by (a) composition; (b) structure; and (c) distribution.
+&lt;sup>5 Productive and diverse ... exist and are maintained, as indicated by (a) composition; (b) structure; and (c) distribution.